DaryeDev/LootsTools/docs/docs/extensions/twitch/index.md

 ## Setup

-After installing the *EXtension*, you need to provide some values in order for this *EXtension* to work:

-- An OAuth Twitch Chat Token ([You can get it here](https://twitchapps.com/tmi/))
-- A ClientID and a Client Secret of the same account ([You can learn how to get it here](http://faq.demostoreprestashop.com/faq.php?fid=144&pid=41))

-Then, go to the ```Loot's Tools EX for Twitch``` page on Loot's Tools UI, and put your values and credentials there to set everything up.
+A setup is not required in order to use this EXtension.
+However, you can configure the Bot to listen to Chat Commands.

+You can configure them on the EXtension page on the UI, but don't forget to apply changes!

 ---